AbrahamBisrat/CDC_Kafka_Flink/README.md

 # CDC_Kafka_Flink

-Change data capture with Kafka &amp; flink from two db sources; MySQL &amp; Postgres DB
+This project demonstrates change data capture (CDC) using Kafka and Flink to process real-time data streams from two database sources: MySQL and PostgreSQL.
+It showcases how to capture and process database changes efficiently for building scalable and reliable data pipelines.